Monday, July 2, 2018

 Disentangle Religiosity Effects on Shopping

-For some time, consumer behavior researchers have noticed that patrons adhering to an organized religion will shop in distinctive ways.
-Identifying those distinctions could be valuable for retailers because many religious patrons frequently witness their faith in readily observable ways.
+For some time, I've noticed that patrons adhering to an organized religion tend to shop in distinctive ways.
+Identifying those distinctions could be valuable for retailers because many religious patrons witness their faith when shopping.

 Religiosity is associated with shopper conservatism and self-control.
 Research based at University of North Florida found that consumers who are more religious are more likely to be repeat store customers.
 This was true whether the religious folks were Protestants, Catholics, or Buddhists—the three faiths represented in the study sample.
 Consumers showing lower levels of religiosity or declaring themselves to be non-religious were more likely to switch stores from one shopping trip to the next.

 In addition, religious shoppers are more likely to be consistent tightwads than are non-religious shoppers.
-But other research evidence has defined tightwads as believing they should be spending more.
+Tightwads believe they should be spending more.
 Loosening up the self-control a bit could profitably serve both the shopper and your bottom line.

 Also disentangle the effects of religiosity, spirituality, and ethicality.
 Researchers at Appalachian State University and University of Nevada-Reno administered a Human Spirituality Scale asking how strongly one agrees with items reflecting a reverent compassion for the welfare of others, a larger context or structure in which to view one's life, and an awareness of life itself and other living things The participants were also presented with a set of situations measuring business ethics.
 Overall, those scoring highest on the HSS showed the lowest adherence to business ethics.